MeryemAssali/get_next_line/README.md

 * Assist with debugging and interpreting compiler errors
 * Improve understanding of memory management and buffer handling

-All code was ultimately written, tested, and integrated by the project author.
+All code was ultimately written, tested, and integrated by me.